osousa/livematrix/README.md

 ### Configure paths on client-side

-On the repo's "client" folder (Not the submodule), download the files, and put them inside folders relative to your index.html, like this:
+On the repo's folder **"_client"**  (Not the submodule), download the files, and put them inside folders relative to your index.html, like this:

 ```
 root/ .